Ugocode/African_Banking_Crisis/README.md

 # EDA: Exploratory Data Analysis

-Doing the exploring of the data in this project revealed how unbalanced

-The data was so I used SMOTE to upsample the data
+Doing the exploring of the data in this project revealed how unbalanced the data was so I used SMOTE to upsample the data. and many features was discovered to co-relate thereby helping to determine the final result

 # Insights